xtuml/bridgepoint/doc-internal/review-minutes/MSD_weekly_minutes.md

 ...
 Yazaki is looking for BridgePoint with AUTOSAR which will require us to re-instate the integration with VSI.
 This is expected to present challenges given the maturity of some of the cpomponents involved.
 The challenge for the team will be to keep a balance so that the work for Ericsson and the opportunity at Yasaki are both kept progressing.
+Fuji-Xerox are moving forward again after the holiday season.
+It is expected that they will complete upgrades to their own model compiler this week.

 **Dean  -**
 SAAB is planning to upgrade to the latest BridgePoint from 3.7.
 This has been prompted by the addition of a long-